Local Prediction Pools: Introduction

 The main challenge with local prediction pools is the need to learn the local predictive performance of all the experts.
 The learned local performance must allow for robust interpolation and extrapolation across the space of the pooling variables for it to be useful when constructing pools for predicting new data.
 This is a challenging problem, particularly when the number of pooling variables is large and limited data is available on the prediction performance of the experts.

 Given historical measures of predictive ability for each expert and data on the pooling variables, learning local prediction performance is a problem of surface estimation.
 The \emph{pooling surface} for each of the experts can be estimated using a multitude of smoothing techniques where the pooling surface is estimated by averaging locally around the point of interest in the space of pooling variables.
 With this perspective, a global prediction pool is an extreme special case where all observations are used equally to estimate global performance and to construct a single weight on each model, regardless of the state of the local pooling variables.
 We propose an easily implemented nonparametric method for estimating the pooling surface that automatically adapts the degree of locality to the local concentration of data in the pooling space and the differing historical local performance of the models in the pool.
 The expert weights from this estimator approaches equal weights locally as the number of past local predictions decreases.
+We also introduce a local version of the optimal prediction pool in \citet{geweke_optimal_2011}.

 To allow us to interpret local prediction pools in subjectivist Bayesian terms we take the decision maker perspective of \citet{lindley_reconciliation_1979}, where expert predictions are treated as data used by a \emph{decision maker} to update her predictive beliefs.
 We formalize our local prediction pools using an extension of the Bayesian synthesis framework in \citet{johnson_bayesian_2018}.